With distinctive glass exteriors and open-plan designs, these homes are prefabricated to your exact specifications. All you need is the plot.

 "Before that, there's usually six months of design and waiting to get planning permission.
 And another six months for production and assembly on site, so it's around 12 months in total."

-One huge advantage for those without limitless resources is that Huf can give you an exact costing at the start of the project, which - exchange rate notwithstanding - they can guarantee will not change.
+One huge advantage for those without limitless resources is that Huf Haus can give you an exact costing at the start of the project, which - exchange rate notwithstanding - it can guarantee will not change.

 The only danger seems to be when buyers visit the German factory to choose their interiors, and are tempted by luxury fittings that come as an extra over the standard package.